Asterinella Theiss., Annls mycol. 10(2): 160 (1912).

 Type species: Asterinella puiggarii (Speg.)
 Theiss.

-Notes: Asterinella was introduced by Theissen (1912) with A. puiggarii (Speg.)
-Theiss. the type species.
-Asterinella is characterized by superficial, flattened, coriaceous thyriothecia, bitunicate, broadly cylindrical, apedicellate asci and light-brown to hyaline, 2-celled ascospores constricted at the septum.
-Müller and von Arx (1962) and Lumbsch and Huhndorf (2010) treated Asterinella in Microthyriaceae.
-Asterinella resembles Maublancia but can be differentiated in the features of hyphopodia (Müller and von Arx 1962; Wu et al. 2011).
+Notes: Asterinella is characterised by superficial, flattened, coriaceous thyriothecia, bitunicate, broadly cylindrical, apedicellate asci and light-brown to hyaline, two-celled ascospores constricted at the septum.
+Müller and Arx (1962) and Lumbsch and Huhndorf (2010) treated Asterinella in Microthyriaceae.
+Asterinella resembles Maublancia but can be differentiated in the features of hyphopodia (Müller and Arx 1962; Wu et al. 2011).
 Wu et al. (2014) re-examined the holotype specimen of A. puiggarii from LPS and transferred Asterinella to Asterinaceae based on morphology.
 Asterinella has mucronate hyphopodia with a short branch of two cells while Maublancia has capitate hyphopodia with a single cell.
 Molecular data is lacking for Asterinella.
 Asterinella is currently a distinct genus in Asterinaceae but fresh collections with DNA sequence data are needed to confirm the taxonomic placement of the genus.

 Recent NewsRecent paper to be published

 Recent SpeciesHispidoconidioma alpinum